ibm-cloud-docs/vmwaresolutions/archiref/nsx/multi_site.md

 * The universal transport zone spans two {{site.data.keyword.cloud_notm}} data centers or PODs within an {{site.data.keyword.cloud_notm}} data center.
 * After the transport zone is added, multiple VXLANs are added along with a Universal Distributed Router that spans the new VXLANs.
 * You must configure uplinks to the workload ESGs in both sites.
 This configuration allows virtual machines (VMs) in the local site to traverse to its local ESG.
 * For inbound traffic, a global load balancer is required.
-See the {{site.data.keyword.cloud_notm}} global load balancing offerings to meet this requirement.
+See the {{site.data.keyword.cloud_notm}} global load-balancing offerings to meet this requirement.
 * This example requires VMware NSX Enterprise edition.

 ![Multisite topology](../../images/multisite_topology.svg "Multisite topology"){: caption="Figure 1.
 Multisite topology" caption-side="bottom"}